erikgna/vegan_hive/Readme.md

 npm run start:dev
 ```

-2. Don't forget to configure the environment variables for your case.

 ### 3. Configuring ReactJS

+1. Don't forget to configure the environment variables for your case.

-1. Navigate to the webapp directory:
+2. Navigate to the webapp directory:

 ```bash
 cd webapp
 npm i
 npm run dev
 ```

-2. Don't forget to configure the environment variables for your case.